 Let us only look at $Z_1(t)$ due to symmetry.
 If we represent the trajectory of $Z_1(t)$ in the $(x,y)$ coordinate, we find that

 that is,

 The trajectory of $Z_1(t)$ is not a straight line, which explains why in this case the solution $\om(x,t)$ is not exactly self-similar.
 Moreover, we can see that $|Y_1(t)|\sim (1-t)$ converges to $0$ much faster than $|X_1(t)|\sim(1-t)^{1/2}$.
-This verifies the two-scale blowup phenomenon described in Theorem \ref{thm:two-scale}.
+This agrees with the two-scale blowup phenomenon described in Theorem \ref{thm:two-scale}.

 We can also compute that